danb0b/danb0b.github.io/content/notebook/ros2/configuring-ros-over-tailscale.md

 ## Prerequisites

-This tutorial assumes you have already installed ROS2 on a PC, Raspberry pi, or virtual machine.
+This tutorial assumes you have already installed ROS2 on a PC, Raspberry pi, or virtual machine running Ubuntu.
 For those tutorials, please see:

 * [Installing ROS2 on a Raspberry Pi](/notebook/ros2/installing-ros2-on-a-rpiz2w/)
 * [Installing ROS2 on a Virtual Machine](/notebook/ros2/installing-ros2-on-a-vm/)